commodity-js/commodity/packages/architype/README.md

 ⚡ Waterfall Management

 -   Eager loading - Use lazy: false for immediate construction of all supplies in parallel in assemble() call (default).
--   Lazy loading - Use lazy: true for on-demand construction of a product when its value is first accessed.
+-   Lazy loading - Use lazy: true for on-demand construction of a product when its value is first accessed in a factory.

-🧪 Testing and Mocking
+🧪 Testing and Packing

 -   You can mock any product using pack(), which will use the provided value directly, bypassing the product's factory.
--   For more complex mocks which would benefit from a factory, see prototype() below.
+-   For more complex mocks which would benefit from a factory, see mock() below.

-🚀 Prototyping and A/B testing
+🚀 Mocking and A/B testing

--   Use `prototype()` to create alternative implementations of a product, that may depend on different suppliers than the original.
+-   Use `mock()` to create alternative implementations of a product, that may depend on different suppliers than the original.
--   Prototypes' factories must return values of the same type than the original product's factory.
+-   Mocks' factories must return values of the same type than the original product's factory.
--   Define prototype suppliers or assemblers to `try()` at the entry-point of your app
+-   Define mock suppliers or assemblers to `hire()` at the entry-point of your app
--   For example, you can easily try different versions of a UI component for A/B testing.
+-   For example, you can easily hire different versions of a UI component for A/B testing.

 ## Basic Usage